AUM-Software-And-Development/operating_system_a/README.md

 Step 2:

-    Install an emulator aka Bochs, QEMU, VirtualBox
+    Install an emulator like Bochs, QEMU, or VirtualBox

 Step 3:

-    Write a dockerfile, or use the "dockerfile" file within this folder

-Step 4:

     Send the Windows powershell this command->: "docker build ./ -t 'YOURCONTAINERNAMEGOESHERE'"

     *The -t flag will instruct Docker to name the build using the string you input as part of the command.
     The container name doesn't require single quotation marks.
 They are there to denote where the container name goes.

-Step 5:
+Step 4:

     Send the Windows powershell this command->: 'docker run -it -v "${pwd}:/root/env" --rm 'YOURCONTAINERNAMEGOESHERE''